EvanPHamilton/planetly_project/README.md

 where you would like to run this, everything else will be installed by docker!

-To run the project, you should be able to simply execute:
+To run the project, you should be able to simply execute the following commands.

 First, if you are on linux you will then need to run:

 `sudo chown -R $USER .`

+This will give your user accout permission to execute the dockerfiles.

 Secondly:

 `docker-compose -f docker-compose.yml up --build -d` This can take some time as we are building the docker image

-to give docker permission to run the docker files.
 This should not be a problem on mac osx/windows.

 Then run